cmus/cmus/Doc/cmus-tutorial.md

 ##Step 4: Managing The Queue

 Lets say you're listening to a song, and you want to select which song will play next, without interrupting the currently playing song.
 No problem!
-Just go to the song you want to hear next (in any of the views) and press *e*.
+Just go to the song you want to hear next (in any of the views) and press <kbd>e</kbd>.
 The queue is FIFO, meaning if you queue up another track, it will play after the one you already had queued up.

-Note: The queue is not affected by the "shuffle" option described above.
+>**Note**: The queue is not affected by the **shuffle** option described above.

-Press *4* to view/edit the queue.
+Press <kbd>4</kbd> to view/edit the queue.
 This view works and looks a lot like the simple library view.
-The main difference is that you can change the order of the tracks with the *p* and *P* keys.
-You can press *shift-D* to remove a track from the queue.
+The main difference is that you can change the order of the tracks with the <kbd>p</kbd> and <kbd>P</kbd> keys.
+You can press <kbd>Shift-D</kbd> to remove a track from the queue.

 When cmus is ready to play another track (it's reached the end of a track and the "continue" setting is on) it will remove the top entry from the queue and start playing it.

 ##Step 5: The Playlist